 Because AGM and Gel batteries cannot be opened; Equalization will shorten the lifespan of these batteries since distilled water cannot be added to replenish the water released as H2(g) and O2(g) gasses.
 Hence, a charge controller with the Equalization feature is only necessary if the chosen battery bank uses FLA batteries.

 iv.)Temperature Compensation(top⇑): This charging feature helps ensure that a battery is neither undercharged nor overcharged despite how temperature affects battery chemistry during charging.

 Because battery charging is an electro-chemical process, it is affected by temperature like all other chemical reactions in nature.
 Specifically, because colder temperatures dampen electro-chemical reactions, a higher voltage is needed to push current into the battery plates and electrolyte.
-With warmer temperatures, a lower voltage is used since the heat already helps catalyze the electro-chemical reactions; if too much charge is added on top of higher temperatures, the lead acid batteries can experience unnecessary gassing as well as potential damage.
+With warmer temperatures, a lower voltage is needed since the heat already helps catalyze the electro-chemical reactions; if too much charge is added on top of higher temperatures, the lead acid batteries experience unnecessary gassing as well as potential damage.

-Finally, to minimize temperature fluctuations around the batteries (or if you want to minimize use of this charge controller feature), the battery bank container should be made to kept at a stable (room) temperature along with ventilation for gasses.
+Finally, to minimize temperature fluctuations around the batteries (or if you want to minimize use of this charge controller feature), the battery bank container should be kept at a stable (room) temperature along with ventilation for gasses.
 Here is how to calculate temperature compensation if you are interested.

 v.)Charge Cut-Off or Diversion(top⇑): The Charge Cut-off feature is used when the battery bank is full and needs to be disconnected from the renewable power source.
 In the case of solar panels, because the DC output is relatively small, the connection between the panels and charge controller can be safely disconnected until there is a need to reconnect to the panels.